-After your accident, you will not only be dealing with your insurance company, but also the insurance company and claim adjuster of the other party’s involved.
-The role of an insurance adjuster is to work for the insurance company to research the accident, studies your policy and the policy of others involved, and inevitably decides the amount that you are entitled to.
-An insurance adjuster works for the insurance company and helps the insurance companies make more money by paying you less for your accident.
+After your accident, you will not only be dealing with your insurance company.
+You will also deal with the insurance company and claim adjuster of the other party involved. the role of an insurance adjuster is to research your accident, study the policy, and decide on your settlement. an insurance adjuster works for the insurance company.
+They help insurance companies make more money by paying you less for your accident.

-We strongly suggest that you do not deal with an insurance adjuster by yourself, hiring an experienced accident attorney to negotiate with them is the best call of action.
-But if you must deal with an adjuster on your own, know that you will most likely know more details about your claim than the adjuster will.
-This is most likely due to the fact that they may not have update records or statements.
-What you need to know first is that a claim adjuster has the authority to come to a verbal agreement with you over the phone for your settlement.
-And they will most likely try to low-ball your settlement offer.
+We strongly suggest that you do not deal with an insurance adjuster by yourself. to put it another way, hiring an experienced accident attorney to negotiate is the best call of action.
+If you deal with an adjuster on your own, it is likely that you will have more information on your accident.
+This is most likely due to the fact that they may not have update records or statements. a claim adjuster has the authority to come to a verbal agreement with you over the phone for your settlement. and they will most likely try to low-ball your settlement offer.

-If you decide to deal with an adjuster without being represented by an attorney, here are a few tips in negotiating with them to get the settlement you deserve.
+If you decide to deal with an adjuster without being represented by an attorney, here are a few negotiation tips:

 - Do not give the adjuster more information than is necessary.
 All you need to tell them is your full name, address, telephone number, and perhaps place of business.
 You do not need to discuss your work schedule or your income.

 - All insurance adjusters already have the full story by the time you have your first call with them.
-We advise that you do not give them your account of the accident, it is already in the police report.
-This is because, a lot of times an insurance adjuster will try to get a statement from you that will cast doubt on who was at fault.
-Politely refuse to discuss any details about the accident except the most basic facts (which are in the police report) – where the accident happened, when it happened, type of accident, vehicles involved, and identify any witnesses to the accident.
+We advise that you do not give them your account of the accident, it is already in the police report. an adjuster will try to get you to make a statement that will cast doubt on who was at fault.
+Politely refuse to discuss any details about the accident except the most basic facts (which are in the police report).
 It is always a good idea to tell them that the details of your accident are still under investigation.

 - Do not go into detail about the injuries you sustained in your accident.
-They will likely ask and if there is a chance that you leave something out, or discover a later injury, or your injury is worse than originally thought, it could greatly impact your claim.
+They will likely ask and if there is a chance that you leave something out, it can impact your claim a great deal.

-- You are not telling the insurance adjuster anything they don’t already know; you are merely letting them know that you are just as informed about your case and that you understand the value of your insurance claim.
+- You are not telling the insurance adjuster anything they don’t already know; you are merely letting them know that you understand the value of your insurance claim.

-- When fault is not in question, a well-documented insurance claim has merit.
-Advise them of the total damages and the amount that you are demanding – not only for repairs to your car, but any injuries that you or any passengers may have suffered from due to the other party’s negligence.
+- Since a fault is not in question, a claim that has appropriate documentation has merit.
+Advise them of the total damages and the amount that you are demanding.
+Not only for repairs to your car, but injuries that you or any passengers may have suffered from due to the other party’s negligence.

 - Do not be surprised if the insurance adjuster cuts the conversation short and tells you that they will consider your demand and will get back to you.
 This is a classic waiting tactic that they use to break the momentum of your case.
 They will use this to slow you down and make you believe that you should settle for less than what your case is worth.

-- It is an adjuster’s job to try to settle your case for a low-ball sum in order to save the insurance company’s money.
+- It is an adjuster’s job to try to settle your case for a low-ball sum.
+This is to save the insurance company’s money.
 Stay calm and professional throughout the process and remember that if you have a strong case, you will win in the end.

-- Take notes throughout your call with a claim adjuster.
+- Furthermore, take notes throughout your call with a claim adjuster.

-We always recommend that you hire an attorney to help you with an insurance adjuster.
-We, here at Silverthorne Attorneys, have experience in negotiating with insurance adjusters.
+That being said, we always recommend that you hire an attorney to help you with an adjuster.
+Here at Silverthorne Attorneys, we have experience in negotiating with insurance adjusters.
 We can get you the settlement you deserve.